 Saint Lucia is the saint of the blind.

 How did St Lucia become a saint?

 She consecrated her virgintiy to God, angering a suitor, and was persecuted and sentenced to death by Roman authorities.

 How to Observe National Day of Saint Lucia

-You can enjoy the holiday by visiting Saint Lucia.
-The country has many activities you can enjoy.
+You can enjoy the holiday by visiting the nations where it's celebrated.
+The countries have many activities you can enjoy.

 Share the holiday